mspass-team/mspass/docs/source/user_manual/schema_choices.rst

 tree for alternatives you may find there.
 If none of those work for you it is relatively easy to extend any of the existing schema files.
-See related sections in this User's Manual for guidance and the docstring for the class :py:class:`mspasspy.db.schema.DatabaseSchema` and :py:class:`mspasspy.db.schema.MetadataSchema`.
+See related sections in this User's Manual for guidance and the docstring for the class :py:class:`DatabaseSchema<mspasspy.db.schema.DatabaseSchema>` and :py:class:`MetadataSchema<mspasspy.db.schema.MetadataSchema>`.